-As BJP-JJP wins floor test in Haryana, BKU calls for boycott of politicians who voted in favour
+Haryana floor test: Farmer body calls for boycott of MLAs who voted in favour of BJP-JJP alliance

 The motion was moved on Wednesday in the Haryana Assembly amid widespread anger over the new agricultural laws.

-The win of the Bharatiya Janata Party-Jannayak Janata Party government in Haryana on Wednesday has attracted the ire of farmer leaders, The Indian Express reported.
+The win of the Bharatiya Janata Party-Jannayak Janata Party government in Haryana Assembly floor test on Wednesday has attracted the ire of farmer leaders, The Indian Express reported.
 Farmer representatives said this would not affect their movement, but instead only drive them to push back more.
-The motion was moved on Wednesday in the Haryana Assembly amid widespread anger over the new agricultural laws.
+The motion was moved by Congress on Wednesday in the Haryana Assembly amid widespread anger over the new agricultural laws.

 Haryana Bhartiya Kisan Union leader Gurnam Singh Charuni said the failure of the no-confidence motion will lead to increased hate for the BJP and its allies.
-“We appeal [to] the public to note vote for those legislators who did not vote in favour of the farmers and labourers in Haryana Vidhan Sabha today [Wednesday],” he said, according to the newspaper.
+“We appeal [to] the public to not vote for those legislators who did not vote in favour of the farmers and labourers in Haryana Vidhan Sabha today [Wednesday],” he said, according to the newspaper.
 “They should be boycotted everywhere and they should not be allowed to enter the villages.”

 He said their protests would continue, adding that Wednesday’s developments would have a negative impact on Deputy Chief Minister and JJP leader Dushyant Chautala for his support of the state government.